celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ### Add tests of regular ethereum transactions

-Let's add a few tests of regular ethereum transactions.
-So going back to the `test/CeloMultiSig.test.js` file and add the following code:
+Let's add a few tests of regular Ethereum transactions.
+We'll go back to the `test/CeloMultiSig.test.js` file and add the following code:

 ```javascript
   it('Execute transaction without data but 1 ETH in value', async function () {